 Prior to her time at Tech, Miller worked with the Andrews Sports Medicine and Orthopedic Center in Birmingham as a physician extender.
 Before that, Miller spent time at the University of Alabama at Birmingham as an assistant athletic trainer working with the women's basketball team.

 Miller earned her bachelor's degree from UAB in 1996 and her master's degree from the University of Tennessee in 2006.

 Miller is CPR/AED certified and a member of the National Athletic Trainer's Association.
 Additionally, she is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.

 Elisha Leigh James, a Ruston native, joined the Wiggin Out Board of Directors in 2016.
-Elisha is employed with JPS Ford in Arcadia, Louisiana where she began in 2015 as the Marketing Director and was promoted to Assistant General Manager in 2016.
+Elisha is employed by Lincoln Parish School Board in Special Education.
 She is a Louisana Tech University graduate and a member of Trinity United Methodist Church.
 She enjoys running, painting and spending time outdoors with family and friends at D'Arbonne Lake.